1. Introduction

 Fielding, Jonathan.
 (2014).
 Beginning Responsive Web Design with HTML5 and CSS3.
 New York: Springer.

-- The source codes of each lecture example in GitHub.
+• The source codes of each lecture example and practice in GitHub.

-Your performance in this course will be assessed with the following criteria:
+Your performance in this course will be assessed with the following criteria (in line with the course syllabus):

 Preparation Works

-- Follow the instruction to clone your repository to your computer, create an index.html file, and Commit and Publish (Push Origin) to sync the changes to your repository.
+• Follow the instruction to clone your repository to your computer, create an index.html file (case sensitive!), and Commit and Publish (Push Origin) to sync the changes to your repository.

 More on GitHub